Standard C++ Modules

 ...

 The module implementation unit will import the primary module implicitly.
-We don’t include any headers in the module implementation units here since we want to avoid duplicated declarations between translation units.
-This is the reason why we add non-exported using declarations from the third party libraries in the primary module interface unit.
+Do not include any headers in the module implementation units as it avoids duplicated declarations between translation units.
+This is why non-exported using declarations should be added from third-party libraries in the primary module interface unit.

-What if there are headers only inclued by the source files
+What if there are headers only included by the source files

 The above practice may be problematic if there are headers only included by the source files.
-If you’re using private module fragment, you may solve the issue by including them in the private module fragment.
-While it is OK to solve it by including the implementation headers in the module purview if you’re using implementation module units, it may be suboptimal since the primary module interface units now containing entities not belongs to the interface.
+When using a private module fragment, this issue may be solved by including those headers in the private module fragment.
+While it is OK to solve it by including the implementation headers in the module purview when using implementation module units, it may be suboptimal because the primary module interface units now contain entities that do not belong to the interface.

 Providing a header to skip parsing redundant headers